Cyclohexylamine oxidase

-The 3 substrates of this enzyme are cyclohexylamine, O_{2}, and H_{2}O, whereas its 3 products are cyclohexanone, NH_{3}, and H_{2}O_{2}.
+The three substrates of this enzyme are cyclohexylamine, water, and oxygen.
+Its products are cyclohexanone, hydrogen peroxide, and ammonia.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-NH_{2} group of donors with oxygen as acceptor.
 The systematic name of this enzyme class is cyclohexylamine:oxygen oxidoreductase (deaminating).
 This enzyme participates in caprolactam degradation.
 It employs one cofactor, FAD.